+Intent

-Intent -This document is a statement of the aims, principles and strategies that guide teaching and learning in the Early Years Foundation Stage at Winwick C.E.
-Primary School.
-Our practice reflects the requirements of the Statutory Framework for the Early Years Foundation Stage (birth to five) and Development Matters /Early Outcomes
+This document is a statement of the aims, principles and strategies that guide teaching and learning in the Early Years Foundation Stage at Winwick C.E Primary School.
+Our Practise reflects the requirements of the Statutory Framework for Early Years and the Development Matters (non-statutory) curriculum outcomes.

-As an EYFS team, we endeavour to ensure that children "learn and develop well and are kept healthy and safe."
-We aim to support children in their learning through "teaching and experiences that gives children the broad range of skills that provide the right foundation for good progress through school and in life."
-(Statutory Framework for the EYFS April 2017)
+As an EYFS team, we endeavour to ensure that every child is given the best possible start in life and that they are supported that to fulfil their potential.
+We aim to support children in their learning through teaching and experiences that gives children the broad range of skills that provide the right foundation for good progress through school and in life.
+(Statutory Framework for the EYFS 2021)

-- To give each child a happy, positive and fun start to their school life in which they can establish solid foundations on which to expand and foster a deep love of learning; - To offer each child a wide range of new and exciting experiences and give them the opportunity to consolidate, explore and test them out along with their own, individual experiences; - To enable each child, through encouragement and high expectations, to develop, to the full, socially, physically, intellectually and emotionally. - To offer a structure for learning that has a range of starting points and unlimited opportunity for development; - To encourage children to develop independence within a loving, secure and friendly atmosphere; - To support children in building relationships through the development of social skills such as cooperation and sharing; - To help each child to recognise their own strengths and achievements through experiencing success and developing the confidence to work towards personal goals.
+- To give each child a happy, positive and fun start to their school life in which they can establish solid foundations on which to expand and foster a deep love of learning; - To offer each child a wide range of new and exciting experiences and give them the opportunity to consolidate, explore and test them out along with their own, individual experiences; - To enable each child, through encouragement and high expectations, to develop, to the full, socially, physically, intellectually and emotionally. - To offer a structure for learning that has a range of starting points and unlimited opportunity for development;

-- To support children in becoming confident, resourceful learners that are able to take risks within their learning. - To ensure that children begin to develop an understanding of the teachings of Christianity to allow them to in God's love, aspire, achieve and be the best.
+- To encourage children to develop independence within a loving, secure and friendly atmosphere; - To support children in building relationships through the development of social skills such as cooperation and sharing; - To help each child to recognise their own strengths and achievements through experiencing success and developing the confidence to work towards personal goals. - To support children in becoming confident, resourceful learners that are able to take risks within their learning. - To ensure that children begin to develop an understanding of Christian Values and their impact on the wider community and society as a whole.